South African labour law: Industrial action

 Not only is it important to ensure that the right type of action is chosen; it is important "also to ensure that the action will be protected by the LRA."
 In the case of a protected strike or lock-out—it used to be called a "legal" strike or lock-out under the 1956 LRA—the parties taking part in the action are not guilty of breach of contract and cannot be dismissed for that reason.
 The court may not order an interdict to stop the action from continuing, and the participants in the industrial action will not be held liable for compensation for the work stoppage.

-Hurdles in the way of protected industrial action

-No right is unlimited.
-Rights may be limited in the interests of society or by the rights of others.
-Section 36(1) of the Constitution provides for the limitation of rights in terms of law of general application.
-The LRA is such a law.
-It limits the right to strike.

-Strikes and lock-outs are not automatically protected, as there are some hurdles that employees and employers have to cross before their actions will be protected: